Unbundling the unbundlers - The end of winner-takes-all

 As digital technologies start getting adopted in the enterprise, we’ve increasingly seen the unbundling of the traditional corporation.
 John Hagel in his seminal 1999 paper - Unbundling the corporation - was among the first to articulate this shift.
 Over the course of the two decades that followed, we’ve seen the corporation increasingly get unbundled as new generations of digital technologies progressively reduce transaction costs.

-Even as the Web2 era saw traditional vertically integrated corporations getting unbundled, there was a new form of ‘horizontal concentration’ created by marketplaces and platforms.
+Even as traditional vertically integrated corporations started getting unbundled, there was a new form of ‘horizontal concentration’ created by marketplaces and platforms.
 These marketplaces and platforms organized entire markets by bundling market infrastructure and governance for these participants.

 In Platform Scale, I identify two primary functions that platforms and marketplaces perform.